 5 ways to get more clients for your insurance business

-Most independent insurance agents describe their early careers as a lot of long hours and lean times while they build up their portfolio.
-But the struggle to find clients doesn't necessarily disappear over time.
-In fact, 37% of agents list "finding new business" as their top challenge.
+Most independent insurance agents describe their early careers as a lot of long hours and lean times while they build their book of business.
+For independent agents, finding new clients can be hard work, even for those with experience.
+In fact, 49% of agents report that finding new business opportunities is a top challenge for their agency.

-Even if you've been selling insurance for years, you need to bring in new business to increase your revenue and replace clients who drop policies.
-Here are five top methods to attract new clients.
+Whether you’ve been selling insurance for years or recently started your insurance company, you’ll need to bring in new business to increase revenue and replace clients who have dropped their policies.
+Here are five great methods to attract new clients and generate insurance leads.

 1. Find your niche

-Insurance agents often want to be all things to all people, but niche marketing may be the smarter strategy.
+Insurance agents often want to be all things to all people, but niche marketing may be the better strategy to increasing your insurance sales.
 Concentrating your marketing efforts on one business class can help you:

 - Build deep knowledge of an industry's risks.
 Sometimes the perils are obvious.
-But as you gain experience with a specific profession, your ability to evaluate risks improves.
+But as you gain experience in a specific profession, your ability to evaluate risks improves.

 - Gain an advantage over competitors.
 Clients are more likely to choose an insurance agent who is an expert in their industry.

 - Raise your standing.
-Getting clients the appropriate policies at a decent cost is a good way to get a reputation as the go-to agent for the industry.
+Getting clients the right insurance policy at a decent cost is a good way to earn a reputation as the go-to agent for the industry.

 - Earn referrals.
-As your reputation grows, more clients may send business your way.
+As your reputation grows, more clients may send new leads your way.

-To choose a specialty, start by researching which types of businesses are common in your area.
+To choose a specialty, start by researching the types of businesses that are common in your area.
 It may help to join trade associations, read industry magazines to stay current on important issues, and focus your networking efforts on people in that industry.

 2. Network in your community

 You already know that networking is essential for bringing in new clients.
-However, going to the same events may just get you in front of the same people.
-Shake things up a bit by attending:
+However, going to the same recurring events may just end up getting you in front of all the same people.
+Shake things up a bit by attending functions outside of the insurance industry to meet potential customers, such as:

 - Meetup groups